Home

 Stroke - forward motion of a club meant to hit a ball.

-I'm sure you'll enjoy getting out your clubs and enjoy this sport in and around the Lake Winnipesaukee area.
+I'm sure you'll enjoy getting out your clubs and enjoy this sport in and around the Lake Winnipesaukee area of New Hampshire.
 If you're a beginner, I hope this information has helped you.
 For the veteran player, I'm sure the different courses in this region will keep you busy and you'll enjoy all your vacation getaways to the lakes region.